RockTomate/docs/docs/formulas/macros.md

 ## Passing other Macros

-Macros can be nested within each other
+Macros can also be nested within each other

 ```
 macro1(arg1, macro2(arg2, arg3))